 Eric Malczewski is a Lecturer on Social Studies and serves on the Board of Advisors for Social Studies.
-During 2014-2015 he will be a Visiting Fellow in The Center for Cultural Sociology at Yale University.
+During 2014-2016 he is a Visiting Fellow in The Center for Cultural Sociology at Yale University.

-His current theoretical work focuses on the role that basic symbolic presuppositions play in institutions and social orders.
-His empirical focus is on the constitutive principles of modernity, nationalism, and the genesis of modern institutions.
-He is currently working on a monograph that provides a theoretical and historical account of the emergence of American environmentalism.
+His current theoretical work focuses on the role that "symbolic presuppositions" play in social orders and institutions.
+His empirical focus is on the constitutive principles of modernity, nature and the environment, nationalism, and the genesis of modern institutions.
+He is currently working on a monograph that provides a theoretical and historical account of conceptions of nature in American culture.
+More information is available here: http://scholar.harvard.edu/ericmalczewski

 Social Studies 10a (Fall)